herbeauslese/sport-composition-theory/index.md

 Before the theory can be applied, two foundational assumptions must be accepted.
 They cannot be proven — they are the starting point, not the conclusion.

+**Assumption 0 — Scope.**
+Every sport is evaluated in the form in which it is professionally and competitively practiced at the highest level.
+Recreational or informal variants are excluded — not because they are less interesting, but because the competitive form is the most clearly defined and most consistently comparable across athletes.

+Road cycling, for instance, is a team sport at the professional level.
+A domestique sacrifices their own result to protect a team leader; tactics operate across an entire roster, not just a single rider.
+Evaluating road cycling as a solo physical effort would produce a fundamentally different — and less accurate — vector.

+Where a sport exists in meaningfully distinct competitive forms, each version must be named and evaluated separately.
+Beach volleyball and indoor volleyball share a name but differ structurally.
+The 100m and 400m sprint reward different physical profiles.
+Treating them as interchangeable would undermine the precision the model depends on.

 **Assumption 1 — Decomposability.**
 Any competitive sport can be fully and meaningfully described by four components: Tactics, Physical, Skill, and Material.
 Nothing essential falls outside these four categories.
 This is the core claim of the theory, and the only one that requires genuine agreement before proceeding.